Commonwealth supported place (CSP)

 Your payment options and level of support depend on where you live while studying.
 To see what you are eligible for, see Commonwealth assistance residency requirements.

 When you accept your Commonwealth supported place, you must agree to pay your SCA upfront and in full by 11.59pm on the census date.
 You must also:

 - provide us with a copy of your passport and visa if you are a permanent resident

 - live in Australia during your studies (or else pay full fees).

 Accepting your CSP offer

 When you first enrol using the Web Enrolment System (WES), you need to provide us with your Unique Student Identifier (USI) before accepting your CSP.
 To accept your CSP, complete the Request for a Commonwealth supported place and a HECS-HELP loan form.
 Make sure you read the online form carefully as it explains your payment options.

 If you change course, you must apply for a CSP for the new course and complete another Request for a Commonwealth supported place and a HECS-HELP loan form.

 We send you a fee statement based on your unit enrolment.
 See fee payment dates.
 If you are paying your SCA directly to the University, you must pay it by the due date otherwise your account may be encumbered.
 To avoid paying fees for units you do not want to take, you must discontinue them by the census date.

-If you meet all of the criteria listed in our FAQ I am a New Zealand citizen - can I get a HELP loan? and successfully complete your HECS-HELP application before the census date, then you are eligible for the same payment options as an Australian citizen (details below).
-WES doesn't show this recent change, so you must follow all the application instructions in the FAQ.
+If you meet all of the eligibility criteria listed in HELP loans for New Zealand citizens and you successfully complete your HECS-HELP application before the census date, then you're eligible for the same payment options as an Australian citizen (details below).

 Australian citizens and permanent humanitarian visa holders

 When completing the online Request for a Commonwealth supported place and a HECS-HELP loan form in WES, you must select whether you plan to either: